Development urbanism – a theory about urbanism as development and development as urbanism

 History, however, indicates that urban societies do not only transform human life and natural environments but stimulate continuous self-transformation.
-Take for instance, in recent times, the changing attitude towards women in traditional patriarchal societies (exemplified by the large pro-female demonstrations in South Asian cities following the horrific gang rape in New Delhi in 2012), the uprising against despots in traditional hierarchical societies (exemplified by the Arab Spring in a number of North African and Middle Eastern cities between 2010 and 2012), the questioning of the economic laws in traditional capitalist societies (exemplified by the Occupy movement and anti-austerity protests in Western cities since 2010), the ecological awakening in traditional consumer societies (exemplified by the rise of green movements in cities throughout the world since the 1970s).7
+Take for instance, in recent times, the changing attitude towards women in traditional patriarchal societies (exemplified by the large, pro-female demonstrations in South Asian cities following the horrific gang rape in New Delhi in 2012); the uprising against despots in traditional hierarchical societies (exemplified by the Arab Spring in a number of North African and Middle Eastern cities between 2010 and 2012); and the questioning of the economic laws in traditional capitalist societies (exemplified by the Occupy movement and anti-austerity protests in Western cities since 2010).

-In other words, while the transformative capacity of urban societies may generate problems that will eventually lead to the downfall of those societies, the same capacity may, in principle, also enable urban societies to solve those problems.
+In other words, while the transformative capacity of urban societies may generate problems that will eventually lead to the downfall of those societies, in principle, the same capacity may also enable urban societies to solve those problems.

-According to Saskia Sassen,8 urban societies are complex systems that are capable of transforming themselves because they are incomplete.
+According to Saskia Sassen (2011, 2017), urban societies are complex systems that are capable of transforming themselves because they are incomplete.
 And, it must be added, because their development is not predetermined.

-Nonetheless it would seem like urban managers and planners, during the past few centuries, have been bent on “simplifying”, “completing” and “determining” urban societies.9 Based on a mechanistic and reductionist, centralized and top-down approach, they’ve attempted to solve problems through control and programming, standardization and optimization – most recently illustrated by the so-called “smart city” concept.
+Nonetheless it would seem like urban planners and managers, as representatives of the bureaucratic and commercial forces that have driving urban development for the past few centuries, have been bent on “simplifying”, “completing” and “determining” urban societies.
+Based on a mechanistic and reductionist, centralized and top-down approach, they’ve attempted to solve problems through control, programming, standardization and optimization – most recently illustrated by the so-called “smart city” concept.

-By doing so – by attempting to make cities “perfect” – they tend to discourage curiosity and creativity; i.e. the impetus to do and imagine things differently, to engage with otherness.10
+By doing so – by attempting to make cities “perfect” – they tend to discourage curiosity and creativity; i.e. the impetus to do and imagine things differently, to engage with otherness.

-Nevertheless, and despite being repeatedly criticized and challenged by actors and stakeholders, practitioners and theoreticians,11 this approach continues to be defended by very powerful psychological and ideological, bureaucratic and commercial forces.
+Nevertheless, and despite being repeatedly criticized and challenged by actors and stakeholders, practitioners and theoreticians, this approach continues to be defended by very powerful psychological and ideological, bureaucratic and commercial forces.

-As a theory intended to advance an alternative approach to the making and managing of urban spaces and structures, development urbanism proposes to solve social and environmental problems through collaborative and participatory processes based on principles of self-organization and co-evolution.12
+As a theory intended to advance an alternative approach to the making and managing of urban societies and environments, development urbanism proposes to solve social and environmental problems through collaborative and participatory processes based on principles of self-organization and co-evolution.

-This would entail new uses of urban space14 and new forms of urban mobility that, in turn, could spark creativity and innovation, as well as increased social interaction and integration of more natural elements, thus possibly enabling a better understanding of and stimulating greater solidarity with the Other.
+This would entail new uses of urban space and new forms of urban mobility that, in turn, could spark creativity and innovation, as well as increased social interaction and integration of natural elements, thus possibly enabling a better understanding of and stimulating greater solidarity with the other.

 But how to rid cities of cars?